riconaef/Building-a-webapplication/README.md

 #### requirements
 The file "requirements.txt" is needed for the upload to the Heroku webpage to build the webapp.

-The steps of the analysis can be viewed in the Crisp_DM_history.ipynb file.
-There is also a single jupyter file for each question to generate the desired plots.

 ## Results<a name="results"></a>
 The results can be viewed on https://webapprico.herokuapp.com/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
-You can also use the code here and run the model by yourself.
+The origin of the data are:
+www.nomics.com
+www.kaggle.com
 Maybe you even have an idea for adjustments or improvements.